-Kaiser Permanente Insurance for Drug and Alcohol Treatment
+Kaiser Permanente Insurance Coverage for Rehab and Detox

 Kaiser Permanente insurance provides addiction treatment coverage in many states.
-Learn how to use your Kaiser benefits for detox or rehab here.
+Learn how to use your Kaiser benefits for rehab here.

 Does Kaiser Permanente Cover Rehab for Drugs and Alcohol?

 Kaiser Permanente offers comprehensive health care coverage, which includes drug and alcohol addiction treatment.
 Kaiser is available in Washington, D.C. and 8 different states, which includes California, Colorado, Georgia, Hawaii, Oregon, Washington, Maryland, and Virginia.

 Types of Treatment Covered by Kaiser Permanente Insurance

 Several treatment offerings are covered, including Kaiser Permanente addiction treatment coverage.
 The services that Kaiser Permanente health insurance cover include, but are not necessarily limited to: